 I left the airport thinking, “whoa this is going to be so much fun”, only to be hit with lanes upon lanes of Interstate rush hour traffic.
 Maybe another day.
 Or maybe not.
 Just looking at the commute time it would take to get a couple of miles in the city, I opted out.
 Dreams crushed.
 I did get to ride as a passenger on the sloped streets of San Fran.
 In a Prius taxi.

 But then, it came alive again in the 2019 Mustang Bullitt

 At a recent press event, I was excited to see the Bullit Edition Mustang on the list of cars to test.
 This time, it ‘s not San Fran, it’s Denver but there were opportunities to open it up.
 It’s Highland Green and it IS a Bullitt.

-As quoted from the movie, “You believe what you want.
+As quoted in the movie, “You believe what you want.
 You work your side of the street, and I’ll work mine”.

 I get in the Mustang Bullitt, and the first piece of trim I notice is the creme colored cue ball for the shifter.
 Hooray it’s a cue ball but more importantly, hooray…it’s a 6-Speed manual transmission.

 A common problem I personally have with sports cars is getting the seat adjusted just right for being 5″3′.
 I’m small, I still need to reach the clutch but don’t need my head wearing the steering wheel like a necklace.
 The Mustang seat adjustment has enough variation that I can indeed get a good driving position.
 It’s nice to be able to see out the windshield!